Empty pale yellow rectangle with rounded corners and a thin purple border.

 Coding challenge

-• Use a real problem from your codebase, not a generic algorithm puzzle.
+Use a real problem from your codebase, not a generic algorithm puzzle.
 If your team works with REST APIs, give them a REST API problem.
-If they'll be writing data pipelines, test that.

-• Set a time limit of 60–90 minutes for junior and mid-level roles.
-For senior roles, a 3–4 hour take-home is more appropriate and surfaces better work.
+• Set a 60-90 minute limit for junior and mid-level roles.
+For senior roles, a 3-4 hour take-home surfaces better work.

 • Evaluate code readability and structure, not just whether it runs.
 A solution that works but is impossible to maintain tells you something important.